mars0007/python-intro/README.md

 # python-intro
-code I wrote to start with python
+Selection of very short and easy scripts I wrote to start with python